BJChen990/multivlibe/packages/fe/frontend.context.md

 URL: `/instances`

 Displays all cloned instances grouped under their repository.
 Each group lists the repository name with its associated instances, or states that no instances exist for the repository.
+Each instance entry displays its location and whether it is reserved for the user or currently occupied by a task.